-- (r) Educational awards subject to 35 U.S.C.
-212. The Contractor shall notify the Contracting Officer prior to the placement of any person subject to 35 U.S.C.
-212 in an area of technology or task related to exceptional circumstance technology or (2) any person who is subject to treaties or international agreements as set forth in paragraph (b)(6) of this clause or to agreements other than funding agreements.
-The Contracting Officer may disapprove of any such placement. - (s) Annual appraisal by Patent Counsel.
-Patent Counsel may conduct an annual appraisal to evaluate the Contractor's effectiveness in identifying and protecting subject inventions in accordance with DOE policy. - (t) Publication.
+- (u) Publication.
 The Contractor shall receive approval from Patent Counsel prior to releasing or publishing information regarding scientific or technical developments conceived or first actually reduced to practice in the course of or under this contract, to ensure such release or publication does not adversely affect the patent rights of DOE or the Contractor.
-At the discretion of the Patent Counsel, authority to review publications prior to release may be delegated to the Contractor. - (u) Termination of contractor's advance class waiver.
+At the discretion of the Patent Counsel, authority to review publications prior to release may be delegated to the Contractor. - (v) Termination of contractor's advance class waiver.
 If a request by the Contractor for an advance class waiver pursuant to subparagraph (b)(2) of this clause or a determination of greater rights pursuant to paragraph (c) of this clause contains false material statements or fails to disclose material facts, and DOE relies on the false statements or omissions in granting the Contractor's request, the waiver or grant of any Government rights (in whole or in part) to the subject invention(s) may be terminated at the discretion of the Secretary of Energy or designee.

 Prior to termination, DOE shall provide the Contractor with written notification of the termination, including a statement of facts in support of the termination, and the Contractor shall be allowed thirty (30) days, or a longer period authorized by the Secretary of Energy or designee for good cause shown in writing by the Contractor, to show cause for not terminating the waiver or grant.
-Any termination of an advance class waiver or a determination of greater rights is subject to the Contractor's license as provided for in paragraph (f) of this clause. - (v) Unauthorized Access.
+Any termination of an advance class waiver or a determination of greater rights is subject to the Contractor's license as provided for in paragraph (f) of this clause.

+(w) Unauthorized Access.
 The contractor will protect all invention reports, unpublished patent applications and other invention related information from unauthorized access and disclosure using at least commonly available techniques and practices.
 In the event that the Contractor becomes aware of unauthorized access to invention reports, unpublished patent applications and other invention related information, the Contractor shall notify Patent Counsel within 7 days.

-I-25 DEAR 970.5231-4 PRE EXISTING CONDITIONS (DEC 2000) ALTERNATE I

-(DEC 2000) ALTERNATE II (DEC 2000)
+I-25 DEAR 970.5231-4 PRE EXISTING CONDITIONS (DEC 2000) ALTERNATE I (DEC 2000) ALTERNATE II (DEC 2000)

-- (a) The Department of Energy agrees to reimburse the Contractor, and the Contractor shall not be held responsible, for any liability (including without limitation, a claim involving strict or absolute liability and any civil fine or penalty), expense, or remediation cost, but limited to those of a civil nature, which may be incurred by, imposed on, or asserted against the Contractor arising out of any condition, act, or failure to act which occurred before the Contractor assumed responsibility on [Insert date contract began].
-To the extent the acts or omissions of the Contractor cause or add to any liability, expense or remediation cost resulting from conditions in existence prior to [Insert date contract began], the Contractor shall be responsible in accordance with the terms and conditions of this contract. - (b) The obligations of the Department of Energy under this clause are subject to the availability of appropriated funds.
+(a) The Department of Energy agrees to reimburse the Contractor, and the Contractor shall not be held responsible, for any liability (including without limitation, a claim involving strict or absolute liability and any civil fine or penalty), expense, or remediation cost, but limited to those of a civil nature, which may be incurred by, imposed on, or asserted against the Contractor arising out of any condition, act, or failure to act which occurred before the Contractor assumed responsibility on [Insert date contract began].
+To the extent the acts or omissions of the Contractor cause or add to any liability, expense or remediation cost resulting from conditions in existence prior to [Insert date contract began], the Contractor shall be responsible in accordance with the terms and conditions of this contract.

+(b) The obligations of the Department of Energy under this clause are subject to the availability of appropriated funds.